withastro/astro/README.md

 ## Install

-The **recommended** way to install the latest version of Astro is by running the command below!
+The **recommended** way to install the latest version of Astro is by running the command below:

 ```bash
 npm create astro@latest
 ```

-However, you can also install Astro **manually** by running this command instead.
+You can also install Astro **manually** by running this command instead:

 ```bash
 npm install --save-dev astro